martin-braun/mbx-toolbox/README.md

 The last command will ensure that an autorun.cmd is sourced in a similar fashion like .bashrc on Linux.
 This is to enable alias support (DOSKEY) in your interactive shell.

-#### MINGW64 (Git Bash)
+#### MINGW64 (Git for Windows SDK, build-extra Git Bash)

-Additionally to above steps, you can enable \*nix tools in Windows through Git Bash.
+Additionally to above steps, you can access \*nix tools in Windows through Git Bash (Git for Windows SDK).
 This is very experimental and can cause problems.
-Things like `mbx-upgrade` or `sys-upgrade` won't work in Git Bash for obvious reasons:
+Some scripts won't work in Git Bash:

 ```sh
 echo '' >> $HOME/.zshrc